A Survey on Transformer Compression: Architecture Preserved Compression

-We summarize the results of these PTQ and QAT methods in Table~\ref{Quant4CV}, most schemes conduct PTQ on 8bit and 6-bit, there are server degradation when quantized to 4-bit.
-With the complete training data, QAT could push the ViT quantization to 4-bit and less, some methods even shows better results than floating point models, which proves that quantization-aware training could tap into the true accuracy of quantized models efficiently.
-And Figure~\ref{latency_ViT_OPT} shows the latency results of ViT models using FasterTransformer\footnote{https://github.com/NVIDIA/FasterTransformer}.
+We summarize the results of these PTQ and QAT methods in Table~\ref{Quant4CV}.
+Most schemes conduct PTQ on 8-bit and 6-bit, and there is server degradation when quantized to 4-bit.
+With the complete training data, QAT could push the ViT quantization to 4-bit and less.
+Some methods even show better results than floating point models, which prove that quantization-aware training could tap into the true accuracy of quantized models efficiently.
+Figure~\ref{latency_ViT_OPT} shows the latency results of ViT models using FasterTransformer\footnote{https://github.com/NVIDIA/FasterTransformer}.